 One of the best things to do on your visit here is to climb the steps to the top of the Dome for a fantastic view (but not one for people with a fear of heights!)

 Outside of the Basilica is the famous St. Peter’s Square with ornate fountains and a prominent obelisk in the middle of the square.
 The other main parts of the Vatican that are open to tourists are bundled together as the Vatican Museums.
-These are a treasure trove of antiquities of the Catholic faith.
-The most famous building here is Michelangelo’s Sistine Chapel with Michelangelo’s spectacular ceiling art.

 If you would like to explore elsewhere in The Vatican, you’ll need to plan ahead and book a tour directly with the Vatican 60 days before your trip.
 Alternatively, you can inquire at local travel agencies and you may be able to book a tour at shorter notice with a local tour agency.

 Prati is a charming residential neighborhood with wide boulevards, art nouveau buildings, and high-end shopping streets.
-Prati is a white-collar neighborhood, made of offices, barracks and courthouses.
-It is a good base for those who want a stay away from hustle and bustle of the city center, but still close to all the major Roman sites.
+It is a white-collar neighborhood, with many offices, barracks, and courthouses.

 luxury ($$$): Villa Agrippina Gran Meliá – The Leading Hotels of the World This 5-star hotel offers rooms with views of the Vatican, Castel Sant’Angelo, Vicolo di Sant’Onofrio or the hotel’s garden.
 There is an on-site spa, My Blend by Clarins, and an outdoor swimming pool.